Managing disaster waste

-For more information see;
+For more information on community support available see:

 The Canterbury Residential Red Zone Household Hazardous Waste Project was developed to support earthquake recovery by enabling the collection and appropriate disposal of hazardous materials from residential properties 'red-zoned' across Christchurch City and Waimakariri District prior to demolition.

 In 2011, the Canterbury Earthquake Recovery Authority (CERA), Environment Canterbury, Christchurch City Council and Waimakariri District Council formed a working group to address the significant volume of household hazardous waste orphaned through the compulsory demolition of approximately 8000 residential properties.

 The result was a coordinated cross agency approach for safely managing the collection and disposal of this hazardous material, enabling the safe demolition of the red zoned properties.